• Cooper Buranen, Licensed Master Social Worker (LMSW)

 Samuel Macy

-Samuel Macy is a Psychotherapist in Oak Park, Illinois and has been in practice for 10 years.
-They treat Infidelity, Social Anxiety, Anger Issues.
+Samuel Macy is a Psychologist in Chicago, Illinois and has been in practice for 10 years.
+They treat Infidelity, Social Anxiety, Grief and Loss.

 With an appreciation for the many facets of identity that shape each person’s worldview, I offer an engaging and culturally-informed approach to therapy.